Skin cancer in Australia: Trends in melanoma mortality

-Australia has recorded increased mortality rates of melanoma from the 1950s, continuing to rise until the late 1980s and beginning to steady from 1990 onwards.
+Australia has recorded increased mortality rates of melanoma from the 1950s, continuing to rise until the late 1980s and beginning to steadily decline from 1990 onwards.
 Australia has some of the world's highest melanoma-related fatalities—double the mortality rates of south and central Europe.
 The introduction of preventive campaigns correlate with the transition to decreases in melanoma mortality.
 Sun protection, other forms of primary protection, early detection and increased public awareness have had the greatest impact.

 Prevention

 Awareness and early detection are the most efficient tools for avoiding skin cancer and are the basis of many effective prevention campaigns in Australia.
 Prevention initiatives such as SunSmart promote awareness by advocating effective sun protective methods, sun risk awareness and are an integral part of skin cancer prevention.
 SunSmart recommends wearing protective clothing, hats, sunscreen, seeking shade from the sun and wearing UV protective eyeware.
 SunSmart also provides recommendations on how to choose the right protective products.
 Regular skin checks are another important preventive step.

 The standard for skin cancer screening in Australia is self-assessment and occasional clinic screening.

 Consistent with Australian guidelines for public skin cancer screening, Cancer Council Australia does not recommend annual or regular skin assessment because low national melanoma occurrences do not financially justify national public screening.
 A 2003 study analysing the effectiveness of skin cancer screening was implemented in northern Germany.
 Study doctors received 8 hours of training and over a year screened 19% of Schleswig-Holstein’s population.
 Initially melanoma detection increased 34%.
 After 5 years the population experienced over 50% decrease in melanoma mortality.